chrisburnell/chrisburnell.com/src/posts/articles/2019-06-19-reply-targets.md

 If I responded to *John Doe* last year, but this year they are called *Jane Doe*, should my old replies display *John* or *Jane*?

-Can I pull the name of the person to whom I am responding from the *Twitter* API[^2]? *Mastodon* API?
+Can I pull the name of the person to whom I am responding from the *Twitter* API? <aside>Unfortunately, when I POST a new Tweet, the response from *Twitter’s* API does not include the target’s name, so pulling this data out cannot simply be tacked onto the end of the *Micropub* work.
+This means that a second request to the *Twitter* API would have to be made to pull out the name of the person.</aside> *Mastodon* API?
 Can it be extracted from microformats or clever parsing of the page?

 #### For Personal Websites: